Xilinx-CNS/kubernetes-onload/README.md

 to expose a [Kubernetes Resource](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) named `amd.com/onload`.

-It is distributed as the container image `onload-device-plugin` and is deployed and configured entirely by the Onload Operator.
-Its image location is configured as an environment variable within the Onload Operator deployment ([see above](#local-onload-operator-images-in-restricted-networks)) and its ImagePullPolicy as part of [Onload Custom Resource (CR)](#onload-custom-resource-cr) along with its other customisation properties.
+It is distributed as the container image `onload-device-plugin`.
+The image location is configured as an environment variable within the Onload Operator deployment ([see above](#local-onload-operator-images-in-restricted-networks)) and its ImagePullPolicy as part of [Onload Custom Resource (CR)](#onload-custom-resource-cr), along with its other customisation properties.

+The Onload Operator manages an Onload Device Plugin DaemonSet which deploys, to each node selected for acceleration, a pod consisting of 3 containers:

+* Init (`init` container, `onload-user` image)
+  -- for copying Onload files to host filesystem and Onload Worker volume.
+* Onload Worker (`onload-worker` container, `onload-device-plugin` image) -- provides Onload Control Plane environment; privileged access to network namespaces.
+* Onload Device Plugin (`device-plugin` container, `onload-device-plugin` image) -- for Kubernetes Device Plugin API; privileged access to Kubernetes API.

 ### Onload Custom Resource (CR)